Mathics3/mathics3-debugger/README.rst

   In[2]:= DebugActivate[mpmath->True]
   Out[2]=

-Other events include: "Debugger", "Get", "Numpy", "SymPy", "apply", "evalMethod", and "evaluate".
+Other events include: "Debugger", "Get", "Numpy", "SymPy", "apply", "evalMethod", and "evaluation".

 In the above, ``mpmath->True`` goes into the debugger anytime a mpmath function is called.
 ``Exp[1.0]`` is such a function::